halseth/elftrace/docs/compile.md

 ```

 Each step of the computation resulted in a
-    - commitment: this will be the hash of the start merkle root + the end
+- commitment: this will be the hash of the start merkle root + the end merkle
-      merkle root.
-This commits to the full VM memory before and after the
+  root.
+This commits to the full VM memory before and after the executed step.
-      executed step.
 - script: this is the Bitcoin tapscript that uses OP_CHECKCONTRACTVERIFY to
   verify the executed VM step against the commitment.
 - tags: this is a helper file for Tapsim, useful to annotate elements when
   debugging the script.
-    - witness: this is the witness that must be provided in order to execute
+- witness: this is the witness that must be provided in order to execute the
-      the script.
-This contains mostly of merkle proofs into the merkleized
+  script.
+This contains mostly of merkle proofs into the merkleized state.
-      state.

 # Verify
 State transition verification is done by having the commitment be added as a
 tweak to the taproot key, then spending from this output using the correct
 witness.

-For example using tapsim:
+For example using tapsim (you must have Tapsim as well as the tool `tweak` installed):
 ```bash
 tapsim execute --script "trace/ins_0034_script.txt"  --witness "trace/ins_0034_witness.txt" --tagfile "trace/ins_0034_tags.json" --colwidth=80 --rows=45 --inputkey "`tweak --merkle "\`cat trace/ins_0034_commitment.txt\`" --key "nums" | sed -n 4p | awk -F" " '{print $2}'`"
 ```